 When entering the park from Shoreline Drive, like we did, you will be greeted with an open grassed and landscaped space.
 To find the playground and picnic areas, make your way up the stairs or walkways (and passed the toilets).

 The gorgeously colourful, fun and artistic play equipment is inspired by the mullet feast that was held in Homebush Bay by local indigenous tribes every three to five years.
 The mullet feast coincided with the mullet gathering in the bay to mate and many regional tribes used to gather to celebrate the feast as well as arrange marriages, settle disputes and socialise.
-It only when you see the view of Phoenix Park from above (like in the photo below) that you can truly appreciate the integration of the indigenous mullet feast into its design.
+It only when you see the view of Phoenix Park from above (like in the photo above) that you can truly appreciate the integration of the indigenous mullet feast into its design.